asagage/extrabits/WinRM.md

 *Note: WinRM HTTPS requires a local computer "Server Authentication" certificate with a CN matching the hostname, that is not expired, revoked, or self-signed to be installed.*

-A certificate would need to be installed on each endpoint for which Secret Server or the Engine would manage.
+A certificate needs to be installed on each endpoint for which Secret Server or the Engine would manage.
+Why?
+Although WinRM is a secure protocol, best practice calls for use of an HTTPS endpoint.
+This ensures that the endpoint is trusted since the domain is not present to provide trust.

 **Create the new listener:**
 ```sh